kwmyoo/strategy-backtesting/README.md

 ## Example

-If I want to backtest pair trading strategy on ExxonMobil and Shell from 2022-01-01 to 2022-12-31 with initial balance of $100,000,000, the command should be:
+If I want to backtest pair trading strategy on ExxonMobil(XOM) and Shell(SHEL) from 2022-01-01 to 2022-12-31 with initial the balance of $100,000,000, the command should be:

 ```
 ./strategy_backtesting -s pairtrading -f 2022-01-01 -t 2022-12-31 -b 100000000.0 -i XOM SHEL
 ```

-because XOM is the ticker for ExxonMobil and SHEL for Shell.